 It Helps You Identify The Needs Of Your Subscribers

 The purpose of creating any marketing campaign is to lure and captivate your customers.
-If you think the email sequences you're crafting are out of this world, sending them out without seeking a second opinion of your subscribers is still not a good idea.
+If you think the email sequences you're crafting are out of this world, sending them out without seeking a second opinion from your subscribers is still not a good idea.

 Performing email A/B testing provides you with a chance to let your prospects decide what works best for them.